Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 Howard Community College is fully accredited by the Middle States Association of Colleges and Secondary Schools and authorized by the Maryland Higher Education Commission to offer programs of learning and to award the associate of arts degree, the associate of arts in teaching degree, the associate of applied science degree, the associate of science in engineering degree, and the certificate.

-The college’s associate degree nursing and practical nurse certificate programs are fully accredited by the National League for Nursing Accrediting Commission.
+The college’s associate degree nursing and practical nurse certificate programs are fully accredited by the Accreditation Commission for Education in Nursing.
 Upon approval of the Maryland Board of Nursing, associate degree graduates may take the national licensure examination for registered nurse and those completing the practical nurse certificate may apply to take the licensed practical nurse examination.